pdenno/minizinc-parser/README.md

-See the files in the test directory for various usage scenarios, but just to get started, the `rewrite*` function in the namespace `pdenno.mznp.rewrite` provides capabilities to parse and rewrite MiniZinc code.
+See the files in the test directory for various usage scenarios, but just to get started, the `rewrite*` function in the namespace `mznp.rewrite` provides capabilities to parse and rewrite MiniZinc code.

 `(rw/rewrite <parse-tag> <string>)`